temporaer/wurzel/README.markdown

         the weights above threshold must be larger than `min-flow-thresh`.
-      - `median_raw` In a breadth first search towards the root, and away from it (with same number of steps, respectively) the median of the visited raw-values must at least be `min-flow-thresh`.
+      - `median_raw` In a breadth first search towards the root, and away from it (with same number of steps, respectively) the median of the visited raw-values must at least be `min-flow-thresh*noiselevel`.

 # Notes